andyjbm/pwrGenie-V2.0/README.md

 For now there's some pretty pics in the pics folder and some example firmwares in the releases folder.

 Important Notes so far:
-    Espressif Framework V6.5.0 now working aok!
+    Espressif Framework V6.5.0 now working aok.

-    WIP: Getting ESP8266 onto latest frameworks.
-    I compiled ESP8266 with espressif8266 v3.30102.0.
-I have not tested the latest V4.2.1 at time of writing.
+    ESP8266 is now on the latest espressif8266 framework v4.2.1.
+It compiles and appears to run ok although I have not tested for any length of time yet.
-    This is NOT yet hard referenced in platformio.ini yet but if you are not seeing anything try V3.3.0
+    It does NOT work with JKBMS type.
+There is just not enough RAM available without optimizing.
+I am not sure how achieveable this will be as yet.

 Fixed:
     ESP32-s2-mini, ESP32doit-devkit-v1 now work on V6.5.0!
 Issue with calling wifi.mode in ASync_WifiManager constructor.
 Not a good place to do that.